 - Compact processing machinery for use by small businesses

-The best sector opportunities in production and processing/packaging equipment supply lie in the areas of juice, fruit, vegetable, meat and milk processing.
+The best opportunities in providing processing/packaging equipment lie in the areas of juice, fruit, vegetable, meat, and milk processing.
 Uzbekistan’s government encourages private sector development in these areas.
 The greatest demand for packaging material is for cardboard, paper, aluminum foil, and stretch films.
-Small businesses have a great need for small-scale equipment.
+Small businesses have a great need to make small-scale equipment purchases.

-U.S. companies and individuals interested in learning more about the food processing and packaging sectors in Uzbekistan, upcoming procurements, and export opportunities are encouraged to check the following resources:
+U.S. companies and individuals interested in learning more about the food processing and packaging sectors in Uzbekistan, upcoming procurements, and export opportunities are encouraged to visit the following websites:

 - Chamber of Commerce and Industry of Uzbekistan

-- Government Portal of the Republic of Uzbekistan: https://www.gov.uz/en
+- Government Portal of the Republic of Uzbekistan

-- State Committee for Veterinary Medicine and Livestock Development of Uzbekistan: http://vetgov.uz/ru/
+- Committee for Veterinary Medicine and Livestock Development under the Ministry of Agriculture